How are developments in the Middle East viewed from within the region?

 — Lina Khatib, Chatham House

-Khatib: When it comes to Syria, unfortunately the Syrian regime and its external patron Russia have not exhibited any sign that they are serious about political transformation happening in Syria or at reaching a peaceful resolution to the conflict.
+Khatib: When it comes to Syria, unfortunately the Syrian regime and its external patron Russia have not exhibited any sign that they are serious about political transformation happening in Syria or about reaching a peaceful resolution to the conflict.
 They feel that they have won the conflict militarily and they are just going to continue until they take over all areas that are not currently under regime and Russian control.

 Iran, meanwhile, feels that the Syrian conflict paved the way for increasing its influence in the Levant in a way that is more extensive than ever since 1979.
 Events in Syria do not bode well for the kind of political transformation that the United Nations Geneva Resolution 2254 had called for.
 As for the U.S., I’d say that Syria has become a component of the Iran file rather than a standalone file.
 Speaking with American officials about this, I was surprised to hear them saying in very clear terms that they don’t mind if Russia becomes the most influential external actor in Syria.
 In the ongoing conflict, the state in Syria is becoming hollowed out from within as Iran seeks to exert its influence in Syria both through state institutions and through its proxies and militias.
 Russia is taking over some state institutions in Syria and curating them to make them loyal to Russia in the long run, regardless of who the leader of Syria might be.